Edge Score V3b vs same-window PnL: an in-sample diagnostic, not a forward test

 30-day windows, stepped every 7 days, 10-position minimum per wallet.
+Score and PnL computed on the same in-window positions (in-sample contemporaneous, not forward).
 Shaded band is the 95% percentile bootstrap CI (1,000 resamples per window).

 How to read this chart

 - The teal line is the Spearman correlation between the V3b composite and signed-log PnL within each 30-day window.
-Each window is scored independently using only the positions that resolved inside it.
+Each window is scored independently using only the positions that resolved inside it, and the same positions also produce the PnL the score is correlated against.
+Because the score and the target share positions (and conviction is PnL-derived), the correlation is contemporaneous and in-sample, not forward.
 Wallets with fewer than 10 resolved positions in a window are excluded for that window.

 - The shaded band is the 95% percentile bootstrap CI.
 A narrow band means the rho estimate for that window is precise; a wide band means the cohort in that window was small or noisy.
 Both are reported, never just the point estimate, per the credibility-claim audit rules.

-- The amber dashed line at +0.514 is the in-sample OOF Spearman published in the V1 paper.
-Held-out windows that match or exceed this line are running at or above the in-sample benchmark.
+- The amber dashed line at +0.514 is the in-sample out-of-fold Spearman published in the V1 paper.
+Both that benchmark and the rolling series here are in-sample measures, so windows at or above the line are not evidence of forward skill.

 - The red dashed line at +0.147 is the Brier-only baseline (calibration alone vs PnL) published in the 10K-wallet study.
 Windows that finish above this line are adding signal beyond raw calibration.

 - The vertical dashed line marks the Control H blinding cutoff at 2025-09-30.
-The V3b coefficients were fit on a snapshot through April 15-16 2026; windows that overlap the fitting period are not strictly out-of-sample.
-The cutoff is shown so the reader can separate the overlapping segment from the pure forward segment.
+The V3b coefficients were fit on a snapshot through April 15-16 2026.
+The cutoff is retained for context, but it does not make any segment a forward test: every window correlates the score against PnL from the same in-window positions, so the leakage is present on both sides of the cutoff.

 Methodology